 Step 2 - Fill out your application forms online at the global website: www.passports.gov.au.
 Note: You cannot download blank forms.
 Print out your form.
 US letter size paper is fine, provided you do not cut off the top/bottom of the form.

-Step 3 - Sign and date where required using Australian Date Format - DD/MM/YYYY.
-Any applications containing dates in US format will be rejected.
+Step 3 - Sign and date the application form using Australian Date Format (DD/MM/YYYY).
+Make sure there are no alterations to signatures or dates.
+Applications containing overwritten dates or dates in US format will be rejected.

 Step 4 - Obtain two passport photos.
-Carefully check the photo specifications below as we reject about 90% of photos due to non-compliance.
-There is a list of US photographers and online services to help you.
+Carefully check the photo specifications below as we reject about 90% of photos.
+There is a list of US photographers to help you.
+You may wish to get your photos on your way to your passport interview rather than in your home town.

 Additional information for passport applicants